Not Guilty: Split Senate acquits Trump of impeachment

 A politically emboldened Trump has eagerly predicted vindication, deploying the verdict as a political anthem in his reelection bid.
 The president claims he did nothing wrong, decrying the “witch hunt” and “hoax” as extensions of special counsel Robert Mueller’s probe into Russian 2016 campaign interference by those out to get him from the start of his presidency.

-The Wednesday afternoon vote was swift.
-With Chief Justice John Roberts presiding over the trial, senators sworn to do “impartial justice” stood at their desks for the roll call and stated their votes — “guilty” or “not guilty.”
+Trump’s political campaign tweeted videos, statements and a cartoon dance celebrating that he was “vindicated.”
+Trump himself tweeted that he would speak from the White House on Thursday about “our Country’s VICTORY on the Impeachment Hoax.”

+A majority of senators expressed unease with Trump’s pressure campaign on Ukraine that resulted in the two articles of impeachment.
+But two-thirds “guilty” votes would have been needed to reach the Constitution’s bar of high crimes and misdemeanors to convict and remove Trump from office.
+The final tallies fell far short.

-On the first article of impeachment, Trump was charged with abuse of power.
-He was found not guilty.
-The second, obstruction of Congress, also produced a not guilty verdict.
+On the first article of impeachment, abuse of power, the vote was 52-48 favoring acquittal.
+The second, obstruction of Congress, also produced a not guilty verdict, 53-47.

 Only one Republican, Mitt Romney of Utah, the party’s defeated 2012 presidential nominee, broke with the GOP.

 Romney choked up as said drew on his faith and “oath before God” to announce he would vote guilty on the first charge, abuse of power.
-He would vote to acquit on the second.
+He voted to acquit on the second.

 Both Bill Clinton in 1999 and Andrew Johnson in 1868 drew cross-party support when they were left in office after an impeachment trial.
 President Richard Nixon resigned rather than face revolt from his own party.